shidcoin/shidcoin.github.io/index.md

 ### Why?

-To help people and make money in the process.
+The purpose of this cryptocurrency is to build its value to a point where Vitalik Buterin can donate half of it to a charity of his choice, while the other half provides an opportunity for investors to see capital gains in the form of Etherium.
 Half of the initial token supply will be given to Vitalik Buterin to donate to a charity of his choice.
 I hope this will provide incentive for others to invest given he just donated 9 billion dollars to the India Covid Relief fund on a similar scenario with [SHIB](https://coinmarketcap.com/currencies/shiba-inu/) coin.
 ```
 Future transaction hash for the SHID transfer to Vitalik Buterin
 ```